mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_aws_security_bulletins.md

 #  Security bulletins

-Learn about security bulletins for Anthos GKE on AWS (GKE on AWS).
+Learn about security bulletins for GKE on AWS.

 ##  GCP-2020-011